View from the observation area on Sacrario militare del monte Grappa

-All 11 routes up Monte Grappa ultimately connect.
-The Romano d’Ezzilino route goes the longest without intersectin another climb route - at mile 14.7/km 23.7 Romano merges with the three northern routes (Cismon, Caupo, and Seren) and .4 miles/.6 km from the top merges with the 6 climbs beginning to its north and northeast (Semonzo, Crespano [dirt/gravel], Fietta, Possagno, Cavaso del Tomba, Pederobba and Alano).
+All eleven routes up Monte Grappa ultimately connect.
+The Romano d’Ezzilino route goes the longest without intersecting another climb route -- at mile 14.7 / km 23.7 Romano merges with the three northern routes (Cismon, Caupo, and Seren) and 0.4 miles / 0.6 km from the top merges with the six climbs beginning to its north and northeast (Semonzo, Crespano [dirt/gravel], Fietta, Possagno, Cavaso del Tomba, Pederobba and Alano).

-We spent 6 days climbing the 11 routes up Monte Grappa and Romano d'Ezzelino was the most heavily traveled by cyclists, many of whom were quite friendly and chatted with us using very good to broken english (our Italian is broken, but we are quite good at asking directions and ordering panino, cappuccino and gelato in Italian - we are survivors!).
+We spent six days climbing the eleven routes up Monte Grappa, and found that Romano d'Ezzelino was the most heavily traveled by cyclists, many of whom were quite friendly and chatted with us using very good to broken english (our Italian is broken, but we are quite good at asking directions and ordering panino, cappuccino and gelato nonetheless -- we are survivors!).

-All 11 Monte Grappa routes end at the Rifugio Bassano a Cima Grappa which is a cafe with many outside chairs and tables which is frequented by many cyclists each day - this is a very popular Italian cycling destination.
-The Rifugio is just below the Sacrario del Monte Grappa which is a monumental burial site for approximately 20,000 of the Italian and Austrian soldiers who died in battle on the hillsides of Monte Grappa during World War I.
+All eleven Monte Grappa routes end at the Rifugio Bassano a Cima Grappa, which is a cafe with many outside chairs and tables, and is frequented by many cyclists each day -- this is a very popular Italian cycling destination.
+The Rifugio is just below the Sacrario del Monte Grappa, which is a monumental burial site for approximately 20,000 of the Italian and Austrian soldiers who died in battle on the hillsides of Monte Grappa during WWI.

-All climbs lead to the same location - the Rifugio Bassano a Cima Grappa and the World War I Memorial
+All climbs lead to the same location -- the Rifugio Bassano a Cima Grappa and the WWI Memorial.

 Walkway on top of Sacrario militare del monte Grappa.